bienxhuy/quotie/README.md

 ### Quotie

-This is a demo application serving as a part of a bigger project.
+This is a demo application serving as a part of a bigger project (ATI).

 Tech stack: ExpressJS + ReactJS + PosgreSQL